I once had an electrical outlet with a light switch next to it, in a bathroom. When I replaced the outlet with a GFCI, the light switch quit working.

 For the last several years, they’ve been sending one annually, but it’s not all that hard to miss it.
 This is why I generally know I use less electricity year over year, but I don’t know how many people actually see the report.
 Continue reading The power company’s aid in saving energy

 I’ve been hearing a lot of complaints about CFL bulbs lately.
 I’ve written about how to address premature CFL burnout before, but I guess it bears repeating.
 It’s a five-minute fix, usually, to get the bulbs to last a while.
-So here’s what to do if your CFL bulbs burn out too quickly.
-Continue reading What to do if your CFL bulbs burn out too quickly
+So here’s what to do if your CFL bulbs burn out quickly.
+Continue reading CFL bulbs burn out quickly?
+Here’s what to do.

 I spied a 3-pack of LED globe bulbs at Costco last week, priced at $20.
 This is a ridiculously good price on LED globe bulbs–typically I see them at $15 apiece at the home improvement stores.
 After verifying that, I picked up a package to try out on my next Costco run.
 While they aren’t the best LED bulbs I’ve seen, they’re easily the best deal I’ve seen on LED globes, and I’ll be buying more of them.
 Continue reading The Feit Electric G25 LED globe from Costco